mvolkmann/blog/src/prolog.md

 The following ? can be used in format strings:

+- `~2f`: substitutes a float value and only outputs two decimal places
 - `~n`: newline character
 - `~s`: substitutes a literal string
 - `~w`: substitutes a word derived from an atom name